-A 1-hour interactive SRE drama workshop and resource pack which looks at issues around consent to sex, teenage pregnancy and sexually transmitted disease: particular emphasis is placed on responsible parenting and the role alcohol misuse can play in risk taking and abusive behaviour (Aimed at years 8 – 10).
+A 1-hour interactive drama workshop and resource pack which looks at issues around consent to sex, teenage pregnancy and sexually transmitted disease: particular emphasis is placed on responsible parenting and the role alcohol misuse can play in risk taking and abusive behaviour (Aimed at years 8 – 10).
 Please note, this workshop is adapted at the point of delivery, according to the age of the audience.

 Kai Bools as Lee ‘Karen and Lee’ Tour 2019

-‘Karen and Lee’ is intended for performance in secondary schools and community venues September – October.
-This one-hour, interactive drama workshop (based on our long running play ‘Kids Having Kids’) is supported by a resource pack with related exercises and activities to be used by teachers and students as part of ongoing SRE and alcohol awareness work.
-This workshop investigates the potential consequences of unprotected sex at an early age.
+‘Karen and Lee’ is intended for performance in secondary schools and community venues September - October.
+This one-hour, interactive drama workshop (based on our long running play ‘Kids Having Kids’) is supported by a resource pack with related exercises and activities to be used by teachers and students as part of ongoing relationship and alcohol awareness work.
+The workshop investigates the potential consequences of unprotected sex at an early age.

 ‘Karen and Lee’ like its predecessor ‘Kids having Kids’ is a project which asks difficult questions about how teenagers exercise choice and accept responsibility in relation to their own sexuality and alcohol use.
 In this interactive drama workshop, students are encouraged to develop a heightened awareness of the consequences of becoming a parent at a very young age and to devise the interpersonal strategies necessary in order to develop a responsible attitude towards alcohol use and sexual health.